flimflam-austin/hugo-cms-test/content/quick_reads/20180316-18-03-16-otd-west-point/index.md

       * Nominated by an approved source (ex: member of Congress)
     _key: card-4-2f32af0f-93c9-448f-acf7-fc649fc8b97a
   - order: 4
+    useCheckmark: false
     body: >-
       ## Life After West Point

-      * Upon graduation, cadets receive a Bachelor of Science degree, commissions in the U.S. Army, and **must serve on active duty for at least five years**.
+      * Upon graduation, cadets receive a Bachelor of Science degree, commissions in the U.S. Army, and**must serve on active duty for at least five years**.

-      * West Point has forged countlessA leaders, including 2 U.S. Presidents (Grant & Eisenhower), governors, lawmakers, ambassadors, & **18
+      * West Point has forged countlessA leaders, including 2 U.S. Presidents (Grant & Eisenhower), governors, lawmakers, ambassadors, &**18 astronauts**.
-      astronauts**.
     _key: card-5-d5a0fb85-1a3c-43d1-b033-3e9689f0b1fb
   - order: 5
+    useCheckmark: true
     body: >-
       In 1826, when the West Point superintendent instituted a no-booze policy, about 70 cadets decided to bring their own eggnog to the annual X-mas